-- a) Produce at least four drawings of these objects, trying to capture individual qualities of shape, colour and texture.
-(AO3) - b) Choose one of these objects and produce at least three detailed studies of it using different parts and angles.
+a) Produce at least four drawings of some these objects.
+Try to capture their individual qualities of shape, tone and texture.
+(AO3)

+b) Choose one of these objects that interests you most and produce at least three detailed studies of it from different sections and angles.
 Use at least two different drawing media.
+(AO2/AO3)

-(AO2/AO3) - c) Make some accompanying notes about any object that interests you.
+c) Make some accompanying notes about each object.
 Include details such as age, date and material.
-Are there any interesting facts you could record?
+Are there any other interesting facts you would like to record?
 How do these objects make you feel?
 What do you like/dislike/think about them?
+(AO2)

-(AO2) - d) Find the large artwork by Julian Walker entitled Some Items Held 2005.
-It is near the entrance to the Castle Keep on the Rotunda balcony.
+d) Find the large artwork by Julian Walker entitled "Some Items Held 2005".
+It is near the entrance to the keep.
 What do you think this work is about?
 What is it trying to say about identity?
-How has the artist linked the museum's past to its present?
-Make a sketch of a couple of the objects and their inscriptions that catch your eye. - e) Use at least a double page of your sketchbook to brainstorm and draw some ideas for a piece of artwork called My Items Held 20xx.
+How has the artist linked the museums past to the present?
+Make a sketch of a couple of the objects with their inscription that catch your eye. e) Use at least a double page of your sketchbook to brainstorm and draw some ideas for a piece of artwork "My Items Held 20..".
 You should consider this as a mixed media piece.
-What items could you choose to incorporate that would help give a portrait of your identity as you see it?
+What items could you choose to incorporate that would help give a "portrait" of your identity as you see it?
 Could certain items refer to members of your family?
 Friends?
 Where you live?
 Particular memories from your past?
 Your hopes and aspirations?
 The objects you use could be a kind of code for your own private story.
 Nobody need know the true personal meaning.
 Add notes to explain your ideas.
 (AO1/AO3)